Table of Contents

 firedrake:WARNING OMP_NUM_THREADS is not set or is set to a value greater than 1, we suggest setting OMP_NUM_THREADS=1 to improve performance

-We'll also use the numpy
+We'll also use the numpy, pandas, and matplotlib modules:

 import numpy as np